Detection of identical balance sheets

 Identical assessments

-What is an identical assessment?
+What is an identical balance sheet?

 A decisive impact in the fight against B2B fraud